Contra Costa County Superior Court

-The Contra Costa County Superior Court, officially known as the Superior Court of California, County of Contra Costa, is the branch of the California Superior Court with jurisdiction over Contra Costa County.
+The Contra Costa County Superior Court, officially known as the Superior Court of California, County of Contra Costa, is the California Superior Court with jurisdiction over Contra Costa County.
 It has four courthouses: Martinez, Pittsburg, Richmond and Walnut Creek.

 History

 Contra Costa was one of the original counties formed when California gained statehood in 1850.
 The original courthouse in Martinez, the county seat, was condemned following the 1868 Hayward earthquake and a replacement courthouse was completed in 1901.
 Court functions moved to the Hall of Records (since renamed the Wakefield Taylor Courthouse) following its completion in 1933; the former (1901) and current (1933) courthouses were added to the National Register of Historic Places in 1989 and 1991, respectively.

 The 1901 courthouse, adjoining jail, and 1944 jail annex occupy the block bounded by Court, Main, Pine, and Escobar streets.
 William H. Toepke and Charles I. Havens were credited as the architects for the courthouse, and William S. Mosser was the architect for the jail.
 Originally, the 1901 courthouse was surmounted by a cupola and dome, but this was removed following the 1957 San Francisco earthquake which had left the structure in a precarious state.

 The 1933 courthouse, originally built as the Contra Costa County Hall of Records, occupies the block bounded by Court, Ward, Pine, and Main, adjacent to the 1901 courthouse across Main Street; it was built to add space for court functions, driven by the population growth of the county.
 The design is credited to architect E. Geoffrey Bangs, who had worked with John Galen Howard to design buildings for the campus of the University of California, Berkeley.
 Foundation work began on February 18, 1932; the cornerstone was laid on September 23, and the building was dedicated on April 9, 1933.